-She can do things you ordinarily can’t allow, because for this time, you put your squeamishness, your preferences, your worries, or your judgment aside, and let her try the thing you wouldn’t choose to do in a million years.
+They can do things you ordinarily can’t allow, because for this time, you put your squeamishness, your preferences, your worries, or your judgment aside, and let them try the thing you wouldn’t choose to do in a million years.

 These are great features, but the irreplaceable magic is you.

 You are theirs, all theirs for this time.

 Your attention helps them feel their best.